 Safety and health are always a major concern when we travel, especially if our target destination is a developing country with travel warning alerts from both US media and government.

-In this thorough guide about safety in Mexico, I will cover everything you need to know in order for you to buy your ticket and fly to this amazing country that is Mexico, well prepared.
+In this thorough guide, I will cover everything you need to know in order for you to buy your ticket and fly to this amazing country that is Mexico, well prepared.

 TABLE OF CONTENT

 - Is traveling to Mexico safe right now?